Benchmarx kitchens

 But how did Benchmarx kitchens do in our survey?
 Find out by logging in.

-Planning/design service: Free design service at home where the designer will come to measure up and advise on what will suit your needs, as well as co-ordinating joinery items such as flooring.
+Planning/design service: Free design service at home where the designer will come to measure up and advise on what will suit your needs, as well as coordinating joinery items such as flooring.
 You can also go in store for advice and planning.
 Kitchen design software isn't offered.

-Installation: As Benchmarx is a trade kitchen supplier and doesn't recommend installers, you will need to find one yourself, although Benchmarx can guide you through the process.
+Installation: As Benchmarx is a trade kitchen supplier and doesn't recommend installers, you'll need to find one yourself, although Benchmarx can guide you through the process.
 Benchmarx kitchens come pre-assembled.

-Kitchen appliances, flooring and tiles: Large kitchen appliances from a range of brands, and specialist kitchen flooring, all fitted at extra cost - visit our home appliances page to find the best appliances for you.
+Kitchen appliances, flooring and tiles: Large kitchen appliances from a range of brands and specialist kitchen flooring, all fitted at extra cost - visit our home appliances page to find the best appliances for you.
 Benchmarx doesn't supply floor or wall tiles.